 Chris happened to have an ounce of Mosaic hops pellets from brewing a pale ale last month and I made hops salt with them when I realized that we have Mosaic Basic Bits.
 Then it was a matter of selecting a vehicle for the infused salt and you are looking at it:)

-Learn How to Make Hops Salt.
+How to Make Fried Jalapenos

 Large jalapenos are best suited for this recipe since the rings resulting from smaller ones are trickier to fry to perfection and stand a higher chance of getting burned while you look out the window for a split second.